nexus421/KotNexLib/README.md

 - Different new contains-functions for String
 - Create random Strings with eas through getRandomString()
 - function to measure time including a return value.
 See measureTime { ... }
+- runsAsJar to check if you are inside an JAR or the IDE
 - and many more...

 If you have any additional useful features or wishes, tell me!

+Warning: Breaking Changes with 2.0.0.
+Cleaned the folder structure.
+You may need to re-import some methods.

 ## Gradle Integration